novikov84/AIDev_ZoomCamp/Assignment_2/README.md

   - `CORS_ORIGINS`: your Render URL(s), comma-separated (e.g., `https://your-app.onrender.com`)
   - `PORT`: `8000` (Render usually sets this automatically)
   - `VITE_API_URL`: optional; defaults to same-origin in the client build.
 Set to your Render URL if you want to be explicit (e.g., `https://your-app.onrender.com`).
   - `REDIS_URL`: Redis connection string to share Socket.IO events and room state across instances.
+In production we use Upstash (rediss://...).
 Make sure CORS origins match your Render URL.

 ## Notes